fudonglin/fudonglin.github.io/_posts/2025-07-04-transformer/2025-07-04-transformer.md

 ### Multi-Head Attention

-The key idea of Multi-Head Attention is to allow the model to attend to information from different representation subspaces at different positions in parallel:
+In the original paper, the authors found that optimizing Transformers across multiple smaller hidden spaces can lead to better generalization and efficiency compared to relying on a single large unified space.
+%
+Driven by this observation, the authors propose the Multi-Head Attention, expressed as below:

 $$
+\begin{gathered}
 \text{MultiHead}(Q, K, V) = \text{Concat}(\text{head}_1, \dots, \text{head}_h) W^O \\
 \text{where} \quad \text{head}_i = \text{Attention}(QW_i^Q, KW_i^K, VW_i^V) \quad
-\text{and} \quad \text{Attention}(Q, K, V) = \text{softmax}\left( \frac{QK^T}{\sqrt{d_k}} \right) V
+\text{and} \quad \text{Attention}(Q, K, V) = \text{softmax}\left( \frac{QK^T}{\sqrt{d_k}} \right) V.
+\end{gathered}
 $$

-In the original paper, the authors found that optimizing Transformers across multiple smaller hidden spaces can lead to better generalization and efficiency compared to relying on a single large unified space.
-However, they did not offer a clear explanation for why Multi-Head Attention outperforms Single-Head Attention when both share the same total hidden dimension.
+Despite effectiveness, the authors did not offer a clear explanation for why Multi-Head Attention outperforms Single-Head Attention when both share the same hidden dimension size.

 Based on my previous experiments with various Vision Transformers (ViTs) [3], this phenomenon may be partly explained.
 I found that activating only the top 75% most responsive parameters resulted in just a 0.1% to 0.4% drop in performance on the ImageNet benchmark across multiple ViT variants.
 This suggests that the remaining 25% of parameters contribute minimally to the final output.
 One possible reason why Multi-Head Attention is more effective is that dividing a large hidden dimension into smaller subspaces can reduce the number of inactive or underutilized parameters, thereby enhancing the effective utilization of neurons.